RunchenXu/RunchenXu.github.io/_pages/about.md

 # 📖 Educations
-- *Sep.
+- *Nov.
 2025 - Present: Ph.D. student at School of Computer Science, The University of Auckland.

 - *Sep.
 2022 - Jun.
 2025: M.S. student at School of Computer Science and Engineering, University of Electronic Science and Technology of China.